simula67/meeting-auto-attender/README.md

 # Description

 Python program to automatically join the online meetings.
-The program picks meetings from meetings.xlsx, meetings.json or directly from Outlook.
+The program picks meetings from meetings.xlsx, meetings.json or directly from Outlook (Picking up meetings from Outlook is supported only on Windows).

-Only Zoom is supported for video conferencing at the moment.
+Only Zoom and WebEx are supported for video conferencing at the moment.

 This program uses UI automation and is hence subject to errors.
 For example, Chrome may prompt user to click additional buttons to open Zoom ('Open these types of links in Zoom app').